What to know when comparing ecommerce platform capabilities

 Taking it a step further

-This is where I want to branch off from the report itself and talk about identifying the capabilities and components required by your business.
-The report acts as a guide to help you do this, but this exercise in and of itself is actually a significant task for any organization to undertake on its own.
+This is where I want to branch off from the report and talk about identifying the capabilities and components required by your business.
+The report acts as a guide to help you do this, but this exercise in and of itself is a significant task for any organization to undertake on its own.

 A couple of visual examples of what I mean can be seen below.